The ProBalance Dog Food Review: Tested & Evaluated 2023

 Of course, the remainder 75% of the food comes from other sources, so supplementing with a bit of extra protein is a good idea.

 We would have liked to see slightly higher protein content and maybe some internal organs to add even more micronutrients to the mix.
-Since this is a respectable composition, we’re giving ProBalance 3.5 out of 5.
+Since this is a respectable composition, our panel is giving ProBalance 3.5 out of 5.

 Overall, this brand does well with the extra goodies thrown into the recipes.
 Of course, all of these ingredients make up a very small part of the entire recipe but can help round up your dog’s diet.
 Of course, ProBalance includes a balanced mix of vitamins and minerals that are named.
 This is great since it indicates they at least know the specific composition of their mix.

 Next, we have fish and flaxseed oil that provide Omega-3 and Omega-6 fatty acids.
-These are essential to keep your pup’s health and their coat shiny.
+According to our team of independent experts, these are essential to keep your pup’s health and their coat shiny.
 ProBalance also adds DHA, another type of Omega-3.
 DHA plays a key role in brain and eye health.
-DHA is especially important for puppies and older dogs!
-In fact, according to research DHA could help older dogs to stay sharp and active for longer .
+DHA is especially important for puppies and older dogs.
+In fact, according to research, DHA could help older dogs to stay sharp and active for longer .